 Isolation is one of the biggest problems facing those trapped in, or under threat of violence.
-Many children or young people who face violence will not even discuss their worries with their friends for fear their families may find out.
+Many children or young people who face violence/abuse will not even discuss their worries with their friends for fear their families may find out.

 Children and young people in this situation can display a wide range of behaviours indicative to any level of abuse and neglect.
-Practitioners should make themselves aware of the potential indicators related to experiencing honour based violence directly or indirectly.
+Practitioners should make themselves aware of the potential indicators related to experiencing honour based abuse directly or indirectly.
 These include:

 - Children may go missing (from home and school) in an attempt to keep themselves safe;